Lane Thomas Player Props: Nationals vs. Braves

-Lane Thomas -- with an on-base percentage of .273 in his past 10 games, 62 points lower than his season-long percentage -- will be in action for the Washington Nationals against the Atlanta Braves, with Jared Shuster on the hill, on June 10 at 4:10 PM ET.
+Lane Thomas -- batting .268 with three doubles, a triple, a home run, two walks and four RBI in his past 10 games -- will be in action for the Washington Nationals versus the Atlanta Braves, with Bryce Elder on the hill, on June 11 at 1:35 PM ET.

+He racked up two extra-base hits in his last game (2-for-4 with a double, a triple and two RBI) against the Braves.

 Lane Thomas Game Info & Props vs. the Braves